Hypersexuality: As a symptom

 Hypersexuality is known to present itself as a symptom in connection to a number of mental and neurological disorders.
 Some people with borderline personality disorder (sometimes referred to as BPD) can be markedly impulsive, seductive, and extremely sexual.
 Sexual promiscuity, sexual obsessions, and hypersexuality are very common symptoms for both men and women with BPD.
 On occasion for some there can be extreme forms of paraphilic drives and desires.
 "Borderline" patients, due in the opinion of some to the use of splitting, experience love and sexuality in unstable ways.

 People with bipolar disorder may often display tremendous swings in sex drive depending on their mood.
 As defined in the DSM-IV-TR, hypersexuality can be a symptom of hypomania or mania in bipolar disorder or schizoaffective disorder.
 Pick's disease causes damage to the temporal/frontal lobe of the brain; people with Pick's disease show a range of socially inappropriate behaviors.

-Several neurological conditions such as Alzheimer's disease, autism, ADHD, various types of brain injury, Klüver–Bucy syndrome, Kleine–Levin syndrome, and many more neurodegenerative diseases can cause hypersexual behavior.
+Several neurological conditions such as Alzheimer's disease, autism, various types of brain injury, Klüver–Bucy syndrome, Kleine–Levin syndrome, epilepsy and many neurodegenerative diseases can cause hypersexual behavior.
 Sexually inappropriate behavior has been shown to occur in 7–8% of Alzheimer's patients living at home, at a care facility or in a hospital setting.
 Hypersexuality has also been reported to result as a side-effect of some medications used to treat Parkinson's disease.
 Some recreationally used drugs, such as methamphetamine, may also contribute to hypersexual behavior.

-A positive link between the severity of dementia and occurrence of inappropriate behavior has also been found.
+A positive link between the severity of dementia and occurrence of hypersexual behavior has also been found.
 Hypersexuality can be caused by dementia in a number of ways, including disinhibition due to organic disease, misreading of social cues, understimulation, the persistence of learned sexual behavior after other behaviours have been lost, and the side-effects of the drugs used to treat dementia.
 Other possible causes of dementia-related hypersexuality include an inappropriately expressed psychological need for intimacy and forgetfulness of the recent past.
 As this illness progresses, increasing hypersexuality has been theorized to sometimes compensate for declining self-esteem and cognitive function.

 Symptoms of hypersexuality are also similar to those of sexual addiction in that they embody similar traits.
 These symptoms include the inability to be intimate (intimacy anorexia), depression and bipolar disorders.
 The resulting hypersexuality may have an impact in the person's social and occupational domains if the underlying symptoms have a large enough systemic influence.